 Business is possibly one of the most practical and topical A level subjects.
 It demonstrates the interrelated nature of business using business models, theories and techniques to support analysis of contemporary business issues and situations.
 The content is designed to engage students through topics and issues that are relevant in today's society.
 In addition to the classic business functions you will study key contemporary developments such as digital technology and business ethics, while the impact of globalisation is covered throughout the topics.
 Business is an accessible introduction to the key external and internal issues common to all businesses, which are then applied to a wide variety of businesses in different industries.
 It aims to develop skills similar to those required by a business analyst; these skills will be useful for further study but will also enable A level graduates to look objectively and analytically at their own or other businesses.
 Whilst no prior knowledge of business is required or needed, just curiosity about why, for example, Apple is one of the most successful firms in the world, how the independent cafés near you survive alongside Starbucks and in Australia for example beat Starbucks or why cigarette manufacturing has left the UK but BMW has not.
 Lower sixth In the first year, you will study five different topic areas: Business and its Environment, People in Organisations, Marketing, Operations and Project Management and Finance & Accounting.
 Upper sixth In the second year, you will develop on these areas and add one more topic, Strategic management, which includes analysis, choice and implementation of strategies.
 Areas of focus include mergers and takeovers, Corporate Social Responsibility and technological change.
 Why study it and what skills does it develop?
 Business is an accessible introduction to the key external and internal issues common to all businesses, which are then applied to a wide variety of businesses in different industries.
 It aims to develop skills similar to those required by a business analyst; these skills will be useful for further study but will also enable A level graduates to look objectively and analytically at their own or other businesses.
 What prior knowledge and skills are required?
-No prior knowledge of business is required or needed.
-GCSE level Maths is preferred.
+You do not need any specific knowledge or experience.
+What's most important is an interest in the subject and the ability to work fast and complete homework regularly, as this is a very intensive course.
+You need the ability to analyse and make judgements based on evidence, as well as basic numeracy including the ability to calculate percentages and percentage change.
 How is the course assessed?